 And I’m sure I mentioned this, if you are looking for an unobtrusive recorder – look elsewhere.
 But it does have an impressive, professional look/feel to it.

-If you are recording interviews in quiet locations, focus group discussions with the ME33, using lav mics: this is a great recorder to buy.
+If you are recording interviews on the go, in the field, focus group discussions with the ME33 bourdary mic, using lav mics: this is a great recorder to buy.
 You are limited to 32 GB and 10 hours battery life.
 But you can power the Zoom H1n using the USB, which is what I recommend you do if you’re recording a long session.
 Definitely recommended for powering ME33 boundary microphones.
 A great entry recorder for audio professionals, not recommended for everyday users.
 Get the Zoom H1n from Amazon.
+As always, please keep us in mind for all of your academic transcription services needs.